Catching Up Students Who Have Fallen Behind in FIRST GRADE

 In this information-packed, fast-paced NEW seminar, I will share with you a wealth of cutting-edge, proven techniques to help you catch up your students who have fallen behind.
 Whether you are teaching at school or online, I have designed this live online seminar to share practical ideas and approaches you can use to help your students who are frustrated, reluctant, lack the stamina and motivation, or struggle to understand the instruction.
 I will share ways to engage your first graders and make learning fun.
 We will explore scaffolding techniques as well as ways to make the most of your small group targeted instruction.

 P.S.
 My seminar will arm you with a toolkit full of engaging, easy-to-implement activities and resources.
-You will leave re-energized, confident and ready to meet your First Grade students right where they are, and to make a remarkable difference with their academic learning.
+You will leave re-energized, confident and ready to meet your First Grade students right where they are to make a remarkable difference with their academic learning.

 Who Should Attend